 extra virgin olive oil – same quantity as the vinegar.

-dried Italian mixed herbs – can be substituted with oregano, basil and optional chili flakes.
+dried Italian mixed herbs – can be substituted with oregano and basil.

 salt and pepper – Himalayan pink salt or sea salt.

 Whisk all ingredients together and drizzle on the salad.